Where are they now? Arsenal’s last Champions League XI from 2017

 ST: Olivier Giroud (Mesut Ozil, ’72)

 Having left Arsenal for London rivals Chelsea in January 2018, Giroud scored 39 goals in 119 appearances for the Blues but was mostly just a fringe player.
 Still, whilst there he won the FA Cup, Europa League (at Arsenal’s expense) and the Champions League before signing for AC Milan in 2021.

 FWL: Alexis Sanchez (Lucas Perez, ’72)

 Arsenal might have seen little from replacement Henrikh Mkhitaryan, but they rest easy knowing they got the best years of Alexis Sanchez’s career after the Chilean went on to flop at Old Trafford – their only regret ought to be not cashing in a few months earlier.

 The Chilean then went on to join Inter Milan on a season-long loan before sealing a permanent move the following summer – at Manchester United’s great expense – and winning the Scudetto under Antonio Conte.
-Nowadays he’s at Marseille, and looking as sharp as he has in years.
+Nowadays he’s back at Inter after enjoying a late-career resurgence at Marseille last term.

 Lucas Perez scored seven goals in 21 appearances for the Gunners, spending just one season with the club before rejoining Deportivo La Coruna on loan in 2017.
 Stints at West Ham, Alaves, Elche and Cadiz followed before the striker dropped down to the Spanish third tier to play for his beloved Depor once again.